punchcreative/get-your-number/README.md

 <li>after registration, mail the subscriber, and the GYN administrator, the random and unique number that has been given</li>
 </ul>

+If a person has subscribed the name, number and email is logged in the options table.
+If an email is found in the options table, it's not possible to request another number.

 After you close the subscription, you can decide on how to make use of the numbers that are given.

 Playing a Bingo could be one ;-)